Rc-W024/VitalSense2024/README.md

 > [!IMPORTANT]
 > The radar bandwidth can be programmed up to 4 GHz.
 In our experimental setup, a radar bandwidth of 3 GHz was configured.

-> [!NOTE]
-> The used non-commercial RADAR has been conceived, designed and built in our laboratory (CommSensLab-UPC) specifically for the intended applications.

 ### Files for hardware...
 **Radar measurement:** `AlazarTech`